-The therapeutic recreation major leads to a Bachelor of Science degree.
+The recreational therapy major leads to a Bachelor of Science degree.
 The program offers a highly articulated and sequenced curriculum.
 All students must seek advising from a program faculty member before embarking on the program.
-The baccalaureate curriculum provides educational opportunities that prepare students for entry level positions in therapeutic recreation.
+The baccalaureate curriculum provides educational opportunities that prepare students for entry level positions in recreational therapy.
 Graduates are prepared to meet consumer health needs in a dynamic and culturally diverse world by completing a comprehensive curriculum that includes theoretical and practical experience and application.
 Students need to be able to use clinical reasoning skills such as problem solving, formulating concepts, making judgments, analyzing behaviors and tasks, and determining appropriate intervention.
-The following abilities are important for students to possess for the therapeutic recreation profession: commitment to learning, interpersonal skills, communication skills, effective use of time and resources, use of constructive feedback, professionalism, responsibility, critical thinking, and stress management skills.
+The following abilities are important for students to possess for the recreational therapy profession: commitment to learning, interpersonal skills, communication skills, effective use of time and resources, use of constructive feedback, professionalism, responsibility, critical thinking, and stress management skills.

 The Certified Therapeutic Recreation Specialist (CTRS) is involved in providing services which include assessment/diagnosis, treatment/rehabilitation, remediation, education, and recreation participation to promote changes in the client's/patient's physical, cognitive, social, emotional, and leisure behavior.
 Roles the CTRS may assume in providing services are that of therapist, educator, facilitator, supervisor, and administrator.

 The Therapeutic Recreation Specialist uses many different modalities or intervention techniques to help persons achieve their desired outcomes.
 These interventions include but are not limited to:

 - Aquatic Therapy

 - Therapeutic Use of Horticulture

 - Values Clarification